Illness & Injury

 - When to Keep Your Child at Home

 All absences require a note from the parent/guardian stating the reason for the absence.
-Absences due to illness that are 3 or more consecutive school days require an absence note documenting the reason for absence and the dates of absence from a medical doctor or other licensed health care provider who is providing ongoing care for the child.
+A maximum of ten days of cumulative lawful absences may be permitted during a school year.
+All absences beyond ten cumulative days, not inclusive of pre-approved educational travel, shall require an excuse from the child’s primary care or treating physician, who may not be the child’s parent/guardian.
+So, while it is not necessary to send in a doctor’s note in most circumstances, it may be helpful to do so, especially if the student might miss additional days later in the year.
 Please contact the School Nurse if your child has an illness or health condition that may affect attendance at school or if an illness results in prolonged absence.
 If you believe your child has a disability that may require aids, services or accommodations, please contact the School Nurse or School Counselor for assistance.

 All students are required by law to participate in physical education unless excused because of ill health or a physical disability.
 A note from the licensed health care provider providing ongoing care is required for a medical excuse.
 The licensed provider must state the diagnosis, extent of limitation of activity and the period of time needed for recovery.